-In the midst of a crisis, performance reviews often take a back seat to more pressing issues, but it can’t stay that way forever.
-When done properly and for the right reasons, reviews give employees the kind of feedback and recognition they crave.
+When done properly and for the right reasons, performance reviews give employees the kind of feedback and recognition they crave.
 Everyone on your team deserves feedback, whether they are remote, hybrid or working in the office for the long-term.

 How the switch to remote work has affected productivity and performance management

-For companies who are experiencing remote work for the first time, it can be unsettling to have less transparency into what employees are doing.
+For companies who are adapting work environments to remote or hybrid situations, it can be unsettling to have less transparency into what employees are doing.
 Leaders feel in the dark about how much progress has been made on projects and worry about accountability.

 But the solution isn’t micromanagement—instead, it’s increased transparency and more precise communication.
 It’s also important to acknowledge that when working practices change, it might not make sense to use the same measurements and objectives as before.

 Why reviews are as important as ever

-In times of uncertainty, we need to communicate more, not less.
+When your employees are working from varying locations, we need to communicate more, not less.
 Don’t allow remote workers to operate within an information vacuum—you might need to communicate (or even over-communicate) far more than you did previously.
-Remember, the goal of a performance review is to improve performance by influencing behavior.
-Operating in unusual circumstances doesn’t mean there aren’t valuable lessons and opportunities worth reflecting on.
+Remember, the goal of a performance review is to provide feedback on your employees’ performance.
+Even if your workers are remote, there are always valuable lessons and opportunities worth reflecting on.